Walton, Kansas: Radio

 Walton is served by numerous radio stations of the Wichita-Hutchinson listening market area, and satellite radio.
 See Media in Wichita, Kansas.

 Television

 Walton is served by over-the-air ATSC digital TV of the Wichita-Hutchinson viewing market area, cable TV, and satellite TV.
 See Media in Wichita, Kansas.

 Infrastructure

 Transportation

 A major highway US-50 and a railroad BNSF Railway pass through Walton.
 US-50 was originally the New Santa Fe Trail and roughly parallels the BNSF Railway.

-The Amtrak Southwest Chief stops in nearby Newton twice each day and provides passenger rail service towards Los Angeles and Chicago.
-See Newton (Amtrak station).
+The Amtrak Southwest Chief stops in nearby Newton twice each day and provides passenger rail service to Los Angeles and Chicago.
+See Newton station.